 Before the children arrive, post SCM i-ii, "Your Visual Schedule."
 Cut out and glue the arrow marker on a clothespin.
 Use the schedule to provide clear expectations and a visual cue for the group.

-See SCM iii-iv for the key to icons (for example, © 1) and ways to adapt for children who have special needs or disabilities.
+See SCM iii-iv for the key to icons (for example, 6 1) and ways to adapt for children who have special needs or disabilities.

-"Extra Activity" requires more prep.
+"Offering God's Grace" and "Extra Activity" require more prep.

 Welcoming and Preparing